vivait/handbook/docs/showstopper.md

 ## Summary - Temporary key showstopper roles

-*Incident Leader* - The most experienced developer available.
+*Incident Leader* - The developer who self-assigns the showstopper to being 'In Progress' on YouTrack, sometimes following brief collaboration with the team to avoid duplication of effort.
 Leads efforts to diagnosis & fix.
 Usually updates status.vivait.co.uk

-*Pair Programmer* - A developer who sits with Incident Leader and assists them and peer reviews work.

-*Showstopper Developer* - A developer working on the showstopper at their own desk.

 *Liaison Developer* - A developer who updates the Account Manager.